Mitchell Dijks

-Mitchell Clement Dijks ([ˈmɪtɕəl ˈdɛiks]; born 9 February 1993) is a Dutch professional footballer who plays as a left back for Eredivisie club Vitesse.
+Mitchell Clement Dijks ([ˈmɪtɕəl ˈdɛiks]; born 9 February 1993) is a Dutch professional footballer who plays as a left back for V.League 1 club Nam Định.

-Career
+Club career

 Ajax

 Born in Purmerend, Dijks was recruited into the youth ranks of then AFC Ajax partner club FC Volendam in 2009.
 While playing for the Ajax A1 youth squad in 2011–12, Dijks helped his side to win the Nike Eredivisie league title, as well finishing as runners-up to Inter Milan in the NextGen Series (the Champions League equivalent for under-20 teams) after losing on penalties (5–3) following a 1–1 deadlock after extra time.

 Dijks made his first team debut on 5 August 2012 against PSV in the Johan Cruyff Shield in which he played 76 minutes in before being subbed off for Dico Koppers and he also received a yellow card.
 Ajax lost the match 4–2.
 He then made his league debut with Ajax on 19 August 2012 against NEC, playing 79 minutes before being replaced by Joël Veltman.
 The match ended 6–1 in favor of Ajax.
 Dijks made a total of 6 league appearances playing in the left-back position. playing in a KNVB Cup match as well, all while helping Ajax to win the Eredivisie title in his debut season, making it the team's 32nd Dutch league title overall.